npiesco/absurder-sql/README.md

 ## Comparison with absurd-sql

-DataSync is inspired by and builds upon the excellent work of [absurd-sql](https://github.com/jlongster/absurd-sql) by James Long, which pioneered SQLite-in-IndexedDB.
+AbsurderSQL is inspired by and builds upon the excellent work of [absurd-sql](https://github.com/jlongster/absurd-sql) by James Long, which pioneered SQLite-in-IndexedDB.
 Here's how they compare:

 ### Similarities
 Both projects share core concepts: